yesBidipta/Simple-Calculator/README.md

 Features:
 Arithmetic Operations: Users can perform addition, subtraction, multiplication, and division operations.
-Clear Functionality: Includes a "Clear" button to reset the calculator screen.
+Clear Functionality: Includes a "C" button to reset the calculator screen.
-Error Handling: Provides error handling for invalid inputs or operations.
-Responsive Design: The calculator is designed to be responsive, ensuring compatibility across various devices and screen sizes.

 Usage: